 Education is a cornerstone program for MMCF.
-Since 2010, MMCF has committed over $600,000 to Mammoth Unified School District.
-Working together, MMCF and the Mammoth Schools NOW Education Foundation have funded programs, positions and technology that improve in Mammoth’s schools.
-For the 2013-14 school year, NOW and MMCF are contributing over $300,000 to Mammoth Unified.
+Since 2010, MMCF has committed over $1.2 million to Mammoth Unified School District.
+These monies come directly from Mammoth Mountain Ski Area through the pass-holder opt-in program, Black Pass sales, mountain lodging opt-out programs, and through a donation from MMSA’s credit card processor, FirstData/Ignite Payments.
+Working together, MMCF and the Mammoth Schools NOW Education Foundation have funded programs, positions and technology that raise the level of excellence in Mammoth’s schools.

 Much of that donation comes to MMCF from Mammoth Mountain and its visitors: when skiers and guests stay at Mammoth Mountain lodging or buy a season pass, they have the option to donate a dollar or more to MMCF’s education program.

 We are proud to support programs that give the academic rigor and flexibility that student athletes need to thrive on snow and in school through a trailblazing partnership with Mammoth Unified School District.
 The Independent Learning Center (ILC) at Mammoth High School combines online coursework with credentialed classroom teaching and to offer a unique blended learning environment.

 Teachers and coaches collaborate to create individual learning and training plans that meet students’ academic needs and athletic dreams.

 Student athletes must enroll at Mammoth High School and apply to enter the ILC.
 For more information, please email ILC Program Coordinator Cynthia Hayes at firstname.lastname@example.org.